-When starting your own business, standing out from the crowd can be a daunting prospect.
+When growing your own business, standing out from the crowd can be a daunting prospect.
 Big businesses have entire departments to focus on their marketing, and there are endless established small businesses selling products similar to your own.
 Branding is the most effective tool available to you.
 When you’re considering how to build your brand, you might fall prey to the common misconception that this effort requires a ton of overhead.

 The truth is that branding is more about making thoughtful choices than it is about spending money, and the most critical aspects that go into creating your image don’t require money at all!
 Whether you’re just figuring out how to build your brand, investigating how to strengthen it, or going for a total identity overhaul, these six tips will point you in the right direction.